This post was updated in May 2020, from an article originally published in 2018.

 I’m not someone who has to look at my phone every five minutes to see if I got another like on Facebook.
 But my phone is an invaluable biking tool mostly because of the Strava app.
 So, I’ve got a gadget, the Taotronics phone mount, that makes it easy to take your phone on and off the bike before and after your ride.

 You’ll have to check out Strava for yourself, but I love that it maps my route as I go, keeps track of time, mileage, elevation change, average speed, and a couple of other metrics if you want to spring for the paid version.
 It also allows you to share all that info on various social media, if you do feel like you need some likes.
+Now Strava can track walks and hikes, too, not to mention canoing, kayaking, skiing, and skating routes.

 Of course, having Google Maps at your fingertips is pretty darn handy as well.